w33ts/dank-memer-wiki/About-Dank-Memer/About-the-bot.md

 Users can purchase either a premium bot subscriptions or gems from the <a href="https://dankmemer.lol/store" target="_blank">Dank Memer Store</a> to help give them an extra boost in the game.
 Purchases also help support the bot developers so they can continue developing new and exciting content.

 The Dank Memer website is the only way to buy gems, so you can get various items, boosts, multipliers, pets, skins and/or even titles outside of the bot, and what is available changes every so often.
-If you purchase a premium subscription to become a <a href="/About-Dank-Memer/Premium-users" target="_blank">premium user</a>, you receive a wide range of perks such as lower cooldowns, weekly rewards, xp and coin multipliers, market fee discounts, and <a href="https://dankmemer.lol/tutorial/premium-redemption" target="_blank">so much more</a>!
+If you purchase a premium subscription to become a <a href="/About-Dank-Memer/Premium-users" target="_blank">premium user</a>, you receive a wide range of perks such as lower cooldowns, weekly rewards, xp and coin multipliers, and <a href="https://dankmemer.lol/tutorial/premium-redemption" target="_blank">so much more</a>!

 <br>